Chart Color Schemes

 Nanango is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Nanango's dwelling structure, as per the latest Census, consisted of 94.7% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 93.4% houses and 6.6% other dwellings.
+In Nanango, as per the most recent Census evaluation, 94.7% of dwellings were houses, with the remaining 5.2% comprising semi-detached homes, apartments, and other types.
+This is similar to Non-Metro Qld's dwelling structure, which was 93.4% houses and 6.6% other dwellings.
 Home ownership in Nanango stood at 52.0%, with mortgaged dwellings at 27.6% and rented ones at 20.4%.
-The median monthly mortgage repayment was $1,000, lower than Non-Metro Qld's average of $1,083.
-Weekly rent in Nanango was recorded at $230, matching Non-Metro Qld's figure.
+The median monthly mortgage repayment in the area was $1,000, lower than Non-Metro Qld's average of $1,083.
+The median weekly rent in Nanango was $230, matching Non-Metro Qld's figure.
 Nationally, Nanango's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing